 A week ago I handed my grumpy, teething child to my husband and ran off to join a

-circus group of local bloggers at The Wonder Jam, which the balder half of said Wonder Jam called a gathering of the tribe of weirdos.
+circus group of local bloggers at The Wonder Jam, which the balder half of said Wonder Jam called a room of weirdos.
 (I did go back home eventually, for the record.)
 With the help of icebreakers and an extroverting wingman buddy, I left having successfully made conversation with strangers and feeling more like a person than I have in…probably too long.

 It is mildly ironic that when I was in college, I could not wait to be a stay-at-home mom/Stepford wife/Martha Stewart without the jail part.
 I was totally going to be a homemaking whiz, adding my whimsical personal touch to the artfully curated home I would share with my eventual mythical husband.
 (I honestly am not sure how this delusion managed to settle in my brain, considering I hated making my bed.)
 My six children (BA.HA.HA.HA.) would all be impeccably behaved angels and gently homeschooled geniuses.